LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[VAR] If there is a `shortage` of something, there is not enough of it. n.[C] A `vice` is a habit which is regarded as a weakness in someone's character, but not usually as a serious fault. n.[VAR] A `legend` is a very old and popular story that may be true.

+## 2022/09/14

+v.
+If you `notch` a success, especially in a sporting contest,you acheive it.
+v.
+If you `dye` something such as hair or cloth, you change its color by soaking it in a special liquid. n.[C] The `crew` of a ship, an aircraft, or a spacecraft is the people who work on and operate it. n.[C] A `hummingbird` is a small brightly coloured bird found in America, especially Central and South America.
+It has a long thin beak and powerful narrow wings that can move very fast.
+v.
+If the amount or size of something swells or if something swells it, it becomes larger than it was before.
+v.
+If a sharp object `pierces` something, or if you pierce something with a sharp object, the object goes into it and makes a hole in it. n.[C] A `warehouse` is a large building where raw materials or manufactured good are stored until they are exported to other countries or distributed to shops to be sold.
+v.
+If you say that a person or thing `deserves` something, you mean that they should have it or receive it because their actions or qualities. adj.
+If you say that something is `precious`, you mean it is valuable and should not be wasted or used badly. n.[C] If you have `curls`, your hair is in the form of tight curves and spirals. n.[VAR] A `stew` is a meal which you make by cooking meat and vegetables in liquid at a low temperature.